THE MYTH of Shield Maidens

 In Old Norse, the main insults also all revolve around comparing a man to a woman, or challenging his masculinity.
 "Sansorðinn" is used to describe an effeminate male demonstrably and willingly sexually used as a whore by one or more men.
 "Mare" means woman and is highly derogatory when used for a man.
 "Argr" refers to a coward, and emasculated as well as effeminate man.

-Although women in Norse society enjoyed more freedom and respect than in the rest of medieval Europe, the fact remains that there still was no gender equality in a Norse culture defined by gender polarization.
+Although women in Norse society enjoyed more freedom in contrast to the rest of medieval Europe which saw females like cattle or property, the fact remains that there still was no gender equality in an hypermasculine Norse culture defined by gender polarization.

 Women Biologically Unsuitable for Combat

 Biological facts also stand in the way of woman warriors fighting men warriors at home or abroad.
 Indeed, the reality is, women simply are no match to a male warrior.

 For starts, hundreds of thousands of years of evolution have made women react to threats by tending and befriending, in stark contrast to men who respond by fighting or flighting.
 Higher levels of oxytocin further prompt women to seek kinship when exposed to an enemy, in contrast to men who enter competitive mode.

 Women also lack in sufficient levels the very hormone that is associated with aggression, muscle growth, denser bones, and other typical-male features essential for combat: Testosterone.
 After all, women just don’t have a hypothalmic pituitary testicular axis.